efernie/backbone-contact-example/README.md

   * Then the express server logic

     Express is a very easy to use web framework for setting up node servers.
-THe documentation is excellent.
+The documentation is excellent.
 Diving in to this is very easy.
 Below you will find a set up example.